ethercis/ethercis/ethercis-roadmap.md

 	- array querying
 	- EXISTS operator

+NB.
+As of this version, the build tool will be Maven only.
+The reason is that we simply don't have the resources to deal with multiple build strategy.

 ## EtherCIS v1.2: August 31st, 2018

 - DB based template caching and referential integrity